b0-chan/LoL/README.md

-# LoL
+# LoL - List of Lists

-LoL is a list list that came to my mind when I was looking for a universal list app, and when I tried a few of the best ones on the play market, **I said LoL.**
+LoL is a idea of app that came to my mind when I was looking for a universal list app, and when I tried a few of the best ones on the play market, **I said LoL.**

 ## Why?
 Because these apps offer me strange features, such as: